deltamango777/SQL-Employee-Tracker/README.md

 ## Installation

 Install the repo and then make sure you are located in the main folder.
-Then call the appllication via node index.
+Then call the application via node index.

 ## Usage